What Is a Stroke Radiology Assistant?

 Stroke Types & Radiological Indicators

-They don’t interpret scans, but they must understand the signs to adjust protocols or recognize when urgent communication is necessary.
+They don’t analyze scans, yet must recognize key signs to adjust protocols or know when immediate communication is required.

 Common indicators seen on imaging include: